Te Rākau Whakamarumaru

-This is a plan that the community response group writes and owns which desribes how the community will be self sufficient for the first 72 hours of an emergency.
-It makes sure the community has access to basic safety needs, including: Shelter, food, medical care and sanitiation.
+This is a plan that the community response group writes and owns which describes how the community will be self sufficient for the first 72 hours of an emergency.
+It makes sure the community has access to basic safety needs, including: shelter, food, medical care and sanitation.

 The plan helps to identify what resources the community has available, what the vulnerabilities of the community are, and what responsibilities individuals and groups will have during an emergency.